anilvn/Java-Interview-Questions/core-java/core-java-notes.md

 ## Method Overloading

+> **Method Overloading** is resolved at **compile-time**.
+> It refers to the ability to define multiple methods with the same name but different parameter types or counts in the same class.

 1. Multiple methods with the same name but different parameters in the same class
 2. Differences can be:
    - Number of parameters
    - Data type of parameters
    - Order of parameters
-3. Return type alone is not sufficient for overloading and Return type is optional.
+3. Cannot overload methods that differ only by return type.
+Return type alone is not sufficient for overloading and Return type is optional.
 4. Determined at compile time (static binding)
-5. Cannot overload methods that differ only by return type
-6. Access modifiers can be different for overloaded methods
+5. Access modifiers can be different for overloaded methods.
+(Access modifiers alone is not sufficient)
-7. Exception declarations can be different
+6. Exception declarations can be different
-8. Can involve static and non-static methods
+7. Can involve static and non-static methods
-9. Constructors can be overloaded
+8. Constructors can be overloaded
-10. Method resolution follows most specific parameter matching
+9. Method resolution follows most specific parameter matching

 ## Method Overriding

+> **Method Overriding** is resolved at **runtime**.
+> It allows a subclass to provide a specific implementation of a method already defined in its superclass.

 1. Redefining a superclass method in a subclass with the same signature
 2. Method signature must be identical (name, parameters, return type)